glennhenry/cs-notes/docs/compilers-and-programming-languages/05-semantic-analysis/semantic-analysis.md

 Below is an example of a grammar of arithmetic expressions in [LR](/compilers-and-programming-languages/parsing#bottom-up-parsing).

 ![Grammar example](./grammar-example.png)
-Source : Book 2 page 166
+Source: Book 2 page 166

 :::tip
-`E` : expression
+`E`: expression
-`T` : term
+`T`: term
-`F` : factor
+`F`: factor
 :::

 And the attribute grammar for the given grammars.

 ![Attribute grammar example](./attribute-grammar-example.png)
-Source : Book 2 page 167
+Source: Book 2 page 167

 - Each symbol is numbered to be distinguished.
 - Attribute grammar is written with equations that describe how can we describe the computation of attribute values.
 There are two types of attribute rules, **copy rules** and **semantic function**.
-- Copy rules are attribute rule where one attribute is just a copy of another (e.g., `E → T ▷ E.val := T.val`).
+- Copy rules are attribute rule where one attribute is just a copy of another (e.g., `E → T ▷ E.val:= T.val`).
 - Semantic function is a function that describe an attribute value is computed with input of another attribute values.
 It can be any arbitrarily function the language designer want, and we can associate each non-terminal with a value.
 For example the $E_1.\text{val}$ describe the value of $E_1$.
 The function $\text{sum}(x, y)$ may describe the sum of $x$ and $y$.
 - The value $.\text{val}$ or function $\text{sum}(x, y)$ doesn't actually have meaning, they are not fixed or standardized, but rather a convention that language designer adopt for clarity.